sohn126/privacy-policy/privacy-policy.md

 # Privacy Policy

-This document describes how your personal information in handled in this app.
+This document describes how your personal information is handled in this app.

 ## This app doesn't collect any data